pollinations/pollinations/app/src/assets/text/terms.md

 By accessing or using Pollinations.ai, you confirm your understanding and agreement to these Terms & Conditions and our Privacy Policy.
 Should you disagree with any part of these terms, you are advised not to use our services.

 ### Use of Service
 Pollinations.ai offers AI-powered tools to craft digital media.
 You retain ownership and responsibility for the content you generate.
 We encourage you to review the licenses of the open-source models used in the creation process.
-Content produced through our services can be freely utilized for commercial purposes.
+Content produced through our services can be utilized for commercial purposes within the bounds of legality and ethical standards.
 Importantly, Pollinations does not permanently store any user-generated content or personal data on its servers.
 Data is stored temporarily to facilitate certain features, such as saving likes for the Discord bot, and is handled with the utmost respect for user privacy, collecting only the minimum necessary information.

 #### User Conduct
 You commit to using the Pollinations.ai services ethically and legally.
 Specifically, you agree not to: